Cornell-PoBE/A3/README.md

 #### Gunicorn Setup

+We have already included gunicorn in our `requirements.txt` and since it is able to detect our Flask app, it is already configured!
+Easy!
 You can run `gunicorn` with just `$ gunicorn --bind 0.0.0.0:8000 app:app`.
 This command will use gunicorn to serve your application through WSGI, which is the traditional way that Python webapps are served.
-It replaces our usual python app.py step.
+It replaces our usual `python app.py` step.
 This is the simplest way to serve our application for now.

 #### nginx setup